gordonwelchman/rpi_imsi_catcher/README.md

 ```
 sudo su
 ```
-Then update PiSDR as follows:
+Then update PiSDR to ensure all packages can be located and downloaded:
 ```
 sudo apt update
 sudo apt-get update